NRLMMD-GEOIPS/geoips/docs/source/userguide/plugin_development/reader.rst

 -----------------------

 When creating a read function in a GeoIPS Reader, it is largely the dealers choice (ie. yourself).
-The read function needs to open the file and read the contents (`Remember the Minimum Contents Table<minimum-contents>`) into a dictionary of xarrays to be passed along to GeoIPS.
+The read function needs to open the file and read the contents (:ref:`Remember the Minimum Contents Table<minimum-contents>`) into a dictionary of xarrays to be passed along to GeoIPS.
 However, as with any piece of code, there are some challenges that you should be aware of.